MiguelCastillo/Brackets-Ternific/README.md

 Loading tern in brackets
 =============

-Requirements:
+Requirements:<br>
 1. We need nodejs because that how tern is currently tracking dependencies.<br>
-2. Github command line.<br><br>
+2. Github command line.<br>

-Setup:
+Setup:<br>
-1. Download the extension and add it in brackets.
+1. Download the extension and add it in brackets.<br>
-2. Download https://github.com/MiguelCastillo/tern in place it in the same directory as the extension
+2. Download https://github.com/MiguelCastillo/tern in place it in the same directory as the extension<br>
-3. Go to tern directory and run "npm install"
+3. Go to tern directory and run "npm install"<br>

 That's it...
 Place you cursor anywhere and press Ctrl-. to get your hints!